What is attar ?

 The distillation process lasts about 4 hours and is repeated several times, for at least 2 weeks, so that the recipient oil is saturated with aromatic molecules.
 The distillations can last several months, as for the Attar Hina for example, which requires many components and requires several manufacturing steps.

-The floral water (hydrolate) present in the recipient is recovered after night decantation and replaced in the deg.
+The floral water (Hydrolate) present in the recipient is recovered after night decantation and replaced in the deg.
 The floral water will bring a subtle aromas to the new batch of freshly picked flower petals.

 After these different distillation steps, the recipient content (oil and aromatic molecules) is carefully stored to refine the decantation and keep only the precious perfume oil.